 Several quality assessment frameworks have been proposed in literature to assess Linked Data datasets.
 Luzzu [8] is one such example, which is defined as an extendible, interoperable, scalable, and customisable quality assessment framework for Linked Data.
 RDF Unit [18] uses SPARQL query templates to provide a test-driven quality assessment.
 LINK-QA [12] is a framework which is focused on the quality of links between Linked Data datasets.
 LD Sniffer [21] is a quality assessment framework which focuses on the accessibility of Linked Data i.e. the deferenciability of resources.
 Other approaches have focused on the quality of ontologies and vocabularies.
 For example, OOPS!
 (Ontology Pitfall Scanner!)
 [24] is a web based framework which validates ontologies.
 This framework uses a catalogue of common pitfalls and can be used outside of the ontology development platform.
 OntoQA [27] is another approach which uses different dimensions to evaluate ontology schemas.
 Finally, OntoMetrics [19] is a web-based system to validate and display statistics about ontologies.

 In relation to mapping quality assessment, an approach has been proposed in [10].
 In this work, the authors have extended RDFUnit [18] to also cover the validation of mappings against its vocabularies and ontologies.
 RDFUnit, however, relies on SPARQL queries and therefore cannot assess all mapping quality aspects.
 As an example, the assessment of undefined classes and properties cannot be computed by RDFUnit as SPARQL does not deference resources natively.
-In order to address these short comings, another approach extended Luzzu for the task of assessing the aspects of a mapping which would affect the quality of the final datasets [15].[13]
-These approaches, however, only cover a limited set of quality aspects and are only concerned with the resulting datasets produced by mappings.
-Our proposed framework, on the other hand, is concerned with both mapping quality as well as aspects within a mapping which affect the generated dataset, such as the quality of the vocabularies being used.
+In order to address these short comings, another approach extended Luzzu for the task of assessing the aspects of a mapping which would affect the quality of the final datasets [15].
+Resglass [13] is a framework which uses rules to detect inconsistencies within mappings and the resulting dataset.
+Resglass, however, does not allow for customized quality metrics and refinements.
+Our proposed framework is concerned with both mapping quality as well as aspects within a mapping which affect the generated dataset, such as the quality of the vocabularies being used.
 Moreover, by implementing metrics using SHACL we provide users with both human and machine-readable information about the metrics and the identified quality issues which are then used to refine those mappings.

 CONCLUSION AND FUTURE WORK